THE ULTIMATE GUIDE TO THE BEST OF MALTA

 - Marsaxlokk; particularly beautiful if you want to experience life in a typical fishing village in Malta

-- Gozo, many boutique style hotels and a great place to unwind away from the hustle and bustle of Malta mainland.
+- Gozo, many boutique style hotels (click to see Gozo hotels) and a great place to unwind away from the hustle and bustle of Malta mainland.

 Casa Ellul, Valletta

-Casa Ellul is the former Victorian Palazzo residence of the Ellul family in Valletta.
+We stayed at Casa Ellu.
+It’s the former Victorian Palazzo residence of the Ellul family in Valletta.
 This beautiful residence has been lovingly restored by the same family owners into a classical, stylish boutique hotel with Baroque influences and preservation of stunning original features.

 Located perfectly opposite the Carmelite Church in the side streets of the UNESCO World Heritage city of Valletta is reflected in the style and grandeur of the hotel’s interiors echoing style and sophistication on every level.